 As I have mentioned, the more MTHFR gene mutations you have, the less effectively the MTHFR enzyme can do its job.
 This enzyme is crucial for your body to methylate properly.
 When it does not, you’re at risk for developing a number of diseases including autoimmunity and thyroid dysfunction.

-After working with thousands of patients in my clinic, I was able to see a lot of trends as to root causes of autoimmunity, thyroid dysfunction, and other chronic illnesses.
+After working with thousands of patients in my clinic, I was able to see a lot of trends as to the root causes of autoimmunity, thyroid dysfunction, and other chronic illnesses.
 The methylation process helps you detoxify heavy metals, and when there are MTHFR mutations, a person cannot detoxify their body effectively.
 Heavy metals can then lie at the root of their autoimmunity or other chronic conditions.
 For that reason, taming the toxins is the third pillar of The Myers Way® Autoimmune Solution Program.

 Autoimmune patients with high mercury levels usually have at least one MTHFR mutation.
 This is particularly true for those with Hashimoto’s, scleroderma, and rheumatoid arthritis.
 In Hashimoto’s patients, the issue is compounded because an underactive thyroid already negatively impacts your ability to methylate.

 If you have an autoimmune condition, particularly Hashimoto’s, Graves’, or thyroid dysfunction, it’s important to understand your MTHFR gene mutation status.
 I recommend getting tested for heavy metals and working with a functional medicine physician to safely remove or chelate these metals from your system.